 Q. I just want to bring up quickly diabetes and high blood pressure and just how important regular exercise is.
 Even if you are just going for a walk for 10 minutes a day, it well help you, and with the weather now changing, we need to get prepared for what is to come.

-Dr. Volmy-Kindt you are a wonderful addition to the Community Health Center of Buffalo.
-Thank you for speaking with us.
+Dr. Volmy-Kindt you are a wonderful addition to The Community Health Center of Buffalo, Inc. Thank you for speaking with us.